-Throughout the course we will analyze two cases.
+Throughout the course we will analyze two cases (see page 5) in details.
 Teams should schedule meetings to discuss each case before class.
 During the in-class case discussion, there will be opportunities for multiple teams to present all or parts of their analyses.
 I will evaluate the presentations based on the quality of your analysis and on the quality of the presentation.
 To facilitate your preparation, each team is required to summarize your results and submit a PowerPoint file before the scheduled class period.